Caso Avícola Villalobos

 The court identified critical failures in Lisa, S.A.'s evidentiary presentation that left the alleged facts unproven.

 Untranslated banking records.
-Hundreds of pages of banking records from U.S. institutions (TotalBank, Hamilton Bank, Republic International Bank of New York) were admitted into evidence.
+Hundreds of pages of banking records from U.S. institutions (TotalBank, Hamilton Bank, and Republic International Bank of New York) were incorporated into the record.
 Although a notarial act executed in Miami attested to the originals, the documents were entirely in English and were never translated as required by Article 877 of the Judicial Code.
 The court denied them all probative value.

 "Si los documentos procedentes del extranjero estuvieren escritos en lengua que no sea el español, se presentarán traducidos por intérprete público y en defecto de este, por uno ad hoc, nombrado por el tribunal."
 (Page 16)